 Your everyday basics are the foundation of your wardrobe.
 Think of high-quality t-shirts, henleys, and comfortable pants that you can rely on day in and day out.
 When shopping for these essentials, focus on fabric and fit.
 A great t-shirt should be soft, hold its shape after washing, and provide enough length to stay tucked or look good untucked.
 While some stores offer graphic tees for as low as $11, it’s often worth paying a little more for a durable, well-fitting basic you’ll wear constantly.
 Look for brands that specialize in extended sizes to ensure the proportions are right for your frame.

-Business Casual Essentials
+Your Go-To Business Casual Pieces

 Finding business casual clothes that are both professional and comfortable can be a challenge.
 You need pieces that look sharp but don't feel restrictive.
 Start with versatile button-down shirts and polos in classic colors like navy, gray, and white.
 Pair them with well-fitting chinos or dark-wash jeans for a polished look.
 Retailers like Westport Big & Tall offer a mix of designer and everyday brands, making it a good place to find inspiration for stylish, well-made pieces.
 Investing in a few quality shirts and pants will give you countless outfit combinations for the office or a nice evening out.